hpccsystems-solutions-lab/Solutions-lab-website-content/solutionsLab/02_learnECL.md

 buttonText: Start Learning ECL
 ---

-HPCC Systems Solutions Lab is proud to provide and support ECL tutorials.Here we introduce basics of HPCC Systems, our big data platform, and a complete tutorial on ECL (Enterprise Control Language).
+LearnECL offers interactive tutorials and sample code for mastering ECL, a language for big data processing with HPCC Systems.
+Ideal for beginners and experts, it covers data handling and analysis, making it a valuable resource for ECL learners.